Replacing Tunable Parameters in Weather and Climate Models with State-Dependent Functions using Reinforcement Learning: Results and Discussion

 Crucially, the RL-assisted parametrisations do not apply black-box corrections.
 Instead, they learn neural-network policy functions that set tunable parameters within existing physical parametrisations as a function of the model state, thus improving model performance while remaining embedded within the underlying physics.
-These policy networks are simple multilayer perceptrons ($leq$ 200,000 parameters each), making them manageable for future examination with explainable AI techniques to understand how parameter choices vary across regimes.
-As GCMs advance toward higher resolutions and greater process complexity, the integration of interpretable, regime-aware, and online-learnt parametrisations may become a cornerstone of next-generation modelling strategies.
+These policy networks are simple multilayer perceptrons ($\leq$ 200,000 parameters each), making them manageable for future examination with explainable AI techniques to understand how parameter choices vary across regimes. {This sequential, gradient-based policy learning may also become increasingly attractive as the dimensionality of the control policy grows, since learning a neural state-dependent policy through offline ensemble calibration would be expected to require substantially more model evaluations.} As GCMs advance toward higher resolutions and greater process complexity, the integration of interpretable, regime-aware, and online-learnt parametrisations may become a cornerstone of next-generation modelling strategies.